 4 types of sales charges

 - Front-end load or initial sales charge (ISC) – Some mutual funds charge a fee when you buy your units or shares.
 This is a percentage (up to 5%) of the amount that you are investing in the fund.
 The fee is paid to the investment firm that sells you the fund.
-You can negotiate this fee with your adviser.
+You can negotiate this fee with your advisor.

 - Back-end load or deferred sales charge (DSC) – Some funds charge a fee of up to 6% when you sell your units or shares.
 Here’s how it works: